Government of Louisville, Kentucky

-The government of Louisville, Kentucky, headquartered at Louisville City Hall in Downtown Louisville, is organized under Chapter 67C of the Kentucky Revised Statutes as a First-Class city in the state of Kentucky.
+The government of Louisville, Kentucky, headquartered at Louisville City Hall in Downtown Louisville, is organized under Chapter 67C of the Kentucky Revised Statutes as a first-class city in the state of Kentucky.
 Created after the merger of the governments of Louisville, Kentucky and Jefferson County, Kentucky, the city/county government is organized under a mayor-council system.
 The Mayor is elected to four-year terms and is responsible for the administration of city government.
 The Louisville Metro Council is a unicameral body consisting of 26 members, each elected from a geographic district, normally for four-year terms.
-The Mayor is limited to a three consecutive term limit, while members of the Louisville Metro Council are not term limited.
+The Mayor is limited to a two consecutive term limit, while members of the Louisville Metro Council are not term limited.

 Executive branch

 The Executive Branch of the Louisville Metro Government is led by the Mayor, and contains approximately two dozen distinct agencies.
 Each agency is led by either a Director or Commissioner, both of whom are appointed by the Mayor.
 The agencies are grouped into nine distinct entities, referred to as departments.
 Each Department is led by a Chief, who is appointed by, and reports to, the Mayor.